AtsukoRuo/note/框架 & 中间件/SpringCloud/Spring Cloud 初步.md

 ![image-20240104182836831](C:\Users\AtsukoRuo\AppData\Roaming\Typora\typora-user-images\image-20240104182836831.png)

-Microservice is  a distributed, loosely coupled software service that carries out a small number of well-defined tasks.
+Microservice is  a **distributed, loosely coupled** software service that carries out a small number of well-defined tasks.

-Let’s start by considering the differences between microservices and some other common architectures.
+微服务架构和其他常见架构：

 - **N-tier architecture**：With this design, an applications is divided into multiple layers, each with their own responsibilities and functions, such as UI, services, data, testing, and so forth.
 As you create your application, you make a specific project or solution for the UI, then another one for the services, another for the data layer, and so on.
 In the end, you will have several projects that, combined, create an entire application. n-tier applications have many advantages, including these: